danielstorey/adapt-blinds/README.md

 >>**_text** (string): Each caption must have a **_text** property.
 This is the text to be displayed inside the caption.

 >>**top** (mixed): Each caption can contain optional **top**, **left** and **width** values to position them on the image.
 Values can be given as a number or string.
 A number will be interpreted as pixels but a string value may be used to specify a percentage (eg. "20%").
-Default is 10px.
+Default is 0.
 Multiple captions appear 10px below the previous one unless this value is specified.

 >>**left** (mixed): Specify the position of the caption from the left.
 Value can be given as a number or a string.
-Default is 10px;
+Default is 0;

->>**width** (mixed): Specify the width of the caption.
+>>**width** (mixed): Specify the max width of the caption.
 Value can be given as a string or a number.
 Default behaviour is to fit the width of the text

 ### Accessibility